brown-ccv/honeycomb-docs/versioned_docs/version-2.x/quick_start.md

 - Git bash (Git 2.20.0 or later with support for "--show-current"):
 Install [git bash](https://git-scm.com/downloads)

+:::warning

-> :warning: restart computer after all installs are complete
+Restart computer after all installs are complete

 ### MacOS
 - Command Line Tools: Type in the terminal